RaspberryPiFoundation/scratch-curriculum/en-GB/poetry-generator/index.md

 # Step 1: Ada Lovelace { .activity }

 In 1842, Ada Lovelace wrote about using a machine called the 'Analytical Engine' to make calculations, and is seen as the world's first computer programmer!
-Ada was the first to see that computers could be more than just big calculators.
+Ada was also the first to see that computers could be more than just big calculators.

 ## Activity Checklist { .check }